Care of the Older Adult 2022

 - Review strategies for contingency planning to reduce risk of emergency room visits & hospitalizations by prioritizing chronic health conditions

 - Discuss Office Visit Tips for the PCP

 - Home visit 101: Pearls for providers who have the capacity to go into the home

 Guest rooms have been reserved for attendees and their guests with special course rates (starting at $189/night plus tax) at the Loews Minneapolis Hotel.
 In order to receive the special rate, reservations must be made before the room block is filled or before the expiration date of July 10, 2022, whichever comes first.
 Reservations will be taken following this date based on space and rate availability.
 Group rates apply three days prior to and three days after the course dates, based on availability.

-Reservations can be made online or by calling 1-877-878-5670 and requesting a room in the Mayo Clinic Care of the Older Adult block.
+Reservations can be made by calling 1-877-878-5670 or by emailing firstname.lastname@example.org and requesting a room in the Mayo Clinic Care of the Older Adult block.